awsdocs/nice-dcv-user-guide/doc_source/client-linux.md

      $ sudo apt-key add NICE-GPG-KEY
      ```

-1. Download the appropriate client software package for your target operating system from [https://download.nice-dcv.com/latest.html](https://download.nice-dcv.com/latest.html)\.
+1. Download the appropriate client software package for your target operating system from the [NICE DCV](http://download.nice-dcv.com) website\.
+**Tip**
+The [latest packages](http://download.nice-dcv.com/latest.html) page of the download website contains links that always point to the newest available version\.
+You can use these links to automatically retrieve the newest NICE DCV packages\.

 1. Install the Linux client\.
 Enter the filename of the downloaded file to complete the following command\.
    + RHEL 7\.x and CentOS 7\.x